 Ms. Huddleston obtained a Master’s of Music Education from the University of Southern Mississippi, and has studied graduate level creative writing at the University of West Alabama.

-She has been an elementary music teacher for 21 years, a piano teacher since high school, and a church musician or choir director since 6th grade.
+Ms. Huddleston, a National Board Certified Teacher, has been an elementary music teacher for 27 years, a piano teacher since high school, and became a church pianist/organist while in the 6th grade, and later served as choir director.
 She received superior ratings for piano solo at the Bach Festival and for clarinet duo at Solo & Ensemble, the Meridian Community College Music Award, chorus scholarships to the University of Southern MS, and was a member of the auditioned USM Singers Choir.
 Her piano club won the State Jr. Federation of Music Clubs’ Loving Cup in 1985.
 The Meridian Philharmonic Nat’l Federation of Music Clubs won multiple ribbons during her term as President.
 Ms. Huddleston has had students perform in the Mississippi Elementary State Honor Choir for many years.
 Served as Judge for:

 - the district Baptist Hymn Festival in Laurel, MS